AMP For Email Is a Terrible Idea - Slashdot

 Stopping this charade that mobile devices should get inferior pages on every website instead of the full experience on the other hand would be a good idea.

 Cell phones these days have almost as much processing power as full computers.
-They often have higher resolution screens, and are fully capable of using the internet, Unfortunately a large percentage of the internet is crippled when you try to browse it without manually telling each webpage that you want desktop mode, and
+They often have higher resolution screens, and are fully capable of using the internet, Unfortunately a large percentage of the internet is crippled when you try to browse it without manually telling each webpage that you want desktop mode, and even then many sites refuse to oblige and continue to serve the crippled version of their site.

+There should be no such thing as a "mobile" website.
+There should just be "websites" because I have never once met a desktop site that didn't work on my phone, and I have never once met a "mobile" site that was better in any way than the desktop version of the same site when accessing them from my phone.

 I think TechCrunch is a terrible idea.
 (Score:1)